 top of page

-Helena Araújo is a enthusiastic femme maker and performer, lover of plot twists and a clown full of kitsch and bad jokes.
-She is originally from Rio de Janeiro and currently lives in Vienna.
+Helena Araújo is an enthusiastic femme maker and performer, lover of plot twists and a clown full of kitsch and bad jokes.
+She is originally from Rio de Janeiro and currently lives in Vienna and Brussels.
 Helena, as a maker, loves to give space for the imagination to flourish and the double meanings to arise.

 She is interested in leaving space for different artistic languages to coexist and blend together.
 In this space, the conventional values and expectations projected onto these languages, and how they are supposed to relate to each other, are free to be challenged.
 In her performances she tries to embody the political/theoretical/poetic, more than to use a didactical or academic discourse to show the nuances of different questions that she explores.